-On December 31, 2020 and 2019, total liabilities increased \$1,828,449 and deceased \$2,025,084 respectively, over the previous period.
-HARRP and its subsidiaries' liabilities are generally unearned member contributions (deferred revenue), claim reserves payable at a future date, reserves for incurred but not reported (IBNR) claims, accounts payable, accrued expenses and pension liability.
+On December 31, 2021 and 2020, total liabilities and deferred inflows of resources increased \$3,768,507 and increased \$1,828,449 respectively, over the previous period.
+HARRP and its blended component units' liabilities are generally unearned member contributions (deferred revenue), claim reserves payable at a future date, reserves for incurred but not reported (IBNR) claims, accounts payable, accrued expenses and pension liability.